 Everybody opens their mouth at some time during the night and many close it again after a short while but as we age our facial and lip muscles weaken and our mouth stays open during sleep.
 Keeping your lips together all night with sleepQ+ can dramatically reduce the chance of suffering from sinus pressure and a blocked nose as well as looking more appealing with a closed mouth.

-sleepQ+ is the only product that will gently support your lips in the closed position without using force to help you breathe through your nose all night.That means far less chance you will wake up with sinus pressure and a stuffy, blocked nose.
+sleepQ+ is the only product that will gently keep your lips closed without using force so you can breathe through your nose all night.That means far less chance you will wake up with sinus pressure and a stuffy, blocked nose.

 Take the pressure down…keep your sinuses clear and healthy with sleepQ+.